-We are to walk in the Spirit of God given us and longsuffering is definitely a difficult but much needed practice, and by doing so it is not against the law although some may make you feel that it is.
-The fruit of the Spirit has many facets’ all pleasing to God when applied in our life.
+We are to walk in the Spirit of God and to be longsuffering is definitely a difficult but much needed practice, and by doing so it is not against the law although some may make you feel as though it is.
+The fruit of the Spirit has many facet‘s all pleasing to God when applied to our life.
 (Galatians 5:22-26).
 But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, Meekness, temperance: against such there is no law.
 And they that are Christ’s have crucified the flesh with the affections and lusts.
 If we live in the Spirit, let us also walk in the Spirit.
 Let us not be desirous of vain glory, provoking one another, envying one another.

 There is no greater love shown to us than God sending His only Begotten Son, and that even while we were yet sinners Christ died for us!
 And we do not deserve such mercy given!(Romans 5:6-10).
 For when we were yet without strength, in due time Christ died for the ungodly.
 For scarcely for a righteous man will one die: yet peradventure for a good man some would even dare to die.
 But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.
 Much more then, being now justified by his blood, we shall be saved from wrath through him.
 For if, when we were enemies, we were reconciled to God by the death of his Son, much more, being reconciled, we shall be saved by his life.